dernorberto/sphinxPageProperties/README.md

 ## Confluence Page Properties feature in Sphinx

+### TODOs
+* It needs to be an extension that I can call from the page properties report rst file

 ### Status

-* Concept is WIP.
+* It generates a table based on the field lists from different rst files
+* The items in the `myTitle` column will be linked to the corresponding HTML file

+### Introduction

 * This repo is meant to:
   * follow the progress of the idea as I stumble along experiments.
   * share the progress with interested collaborators.

-### Introduction

 * Page Properties & Page Properties Report are THE power feature in Confluence, it's a bit like AirTables *lite*.
 * Some use cases I use PP & PPR extensively for:
   * Vendor Inventory